JedenSens/Credit-Score-Classification/README.md

 ## 📊 Project Overview

-As a Data Science Master's student, I've taken on the role of a data scientist at a global financial firm.
-This project aims to develop an intelligent system for credit score classification, streamlining the manual research process for customer segmentation.
+As part of a group project for our Master's in Data Science, we developed a system to automate customer segmentation based on credit scores.
+This project allowed us to apply our academic knowledge to a practical financial challenge.

 ### 🎯 Main Objective
-To create a robust system capable of segmenting customers into credit score grades:
+Create a robust system capable of segmenting customers into credit score grades:
 - 🟢 Good
 - 🟡 Standard
 - 🔴 Poor